 Thanks Cheri and other staff of Chictopia, it’s like I said in my article about Chictopian changes it always takes a little time to embrace change, took me two days :) (stopped caring that much yesterdaymorning, you can see it in my chicblog, added a little note :D)

 ps: and now I’m off shopping in Antwerp and being curious about the next style icons :D (been checking and checking as I do every month… I’m sure about beware_of_my_heels, AmandaBrohman, fancytreehouse and chichichicjb… but we’ll see?posted over 6 years ago

 Thank you for your response, Cheri!
 Like Angie, I’ve calmed down a little since the EIU changes were first announced.
 I’m actually looking forward to seeing what it will be like, and already have a series of new article ideas up my sleeve (think vintage clothing!)
 Do you know when the editorial calendar will be released?posted over 6 years ago

 I don’t contribute to EIU as much as the others on this thread, but I agree with Annebeth.

 Interviews are interesting, but there’s a certain extent at which it just becomes a little repetitive.
 I can’t wait to see more stuff on EIU!

 Cheri, I forgot to mention this in my most recent reply to this, but I was wondering if you could make a compromise on the number of EIU interview articles.
 Maybe one per week per editor instead of one per month per editor?
 I think that limit would fine-tune the quality of the interview articles (as you desired) while giving the editors who write interiew articles more freedom.
-What do you think?posted about 3 years ago
+What do you think?posted over 6 years ago

 I’m going to move this conversation off line as my message was originally meant only for editors to view.
 Going forward, please send me messages if you have ideas on how to improve the process.
 Thank you.

-Cheriposted about 3 years ago
+Cheriposted over 6 years ago